-The claim that “vaccines cause autism” was first made by Andrew Wakefield’s now-retracted study in The Lancet, published in 1998.
+The claim that “vaccines cause autism” first received its scientific backing by Andrew Wakefield’s now-retracted study in The Lancet, published in 1998.
 The study’s authors examined 12 children, who were reported to have gastrointestinal problems and pervasive developmental disorder.
 Based on the results of this study, Wakefield claimed to have discovered a link between the measles, mumps and rubella (MMR) vaccine and autism.
 Although the number of children was too small to provide conclusive evidence, this story received wide and sensational media coverage, which led many parents to avoid vaccinating their children for fear of autism.
 This also set the stage for the rise of anti-vaccine groups and the fall in vaccine coverage of developed countries.

 Investigative reporter Brian Deer later blew the whistle on Wakefield’s study, exposing its numerous flaws that essentially invalidated the study’s claims in a 2004 report in The Sunday Times#.
 Deer found that in addition to data fabrication and manipulation, Wakefield had breached ethical standards by failing to disclose conflicts of interest.
 Firstly, he’d filed patents for a measles diagnostic assay and an alternative, “safer” measles vaccine.
 He had also set up a company for the purpose of selling these products, which would stand to gain if the MMR vaccine was discredited.
 Secondly, he was also a paid advisor for a lawyer building a case against vaccine manufacturers on behalf of parents of children with autism.
 This lawyer had been seeking evidence to build his case, and Wakefield’s study had, in fact, been provided £55,000 by the legal aid board for this purpose.